ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-25-raytracer.md

 ![](/assets/png/raytracer/highres_showcase.png)

-The teaching style is bottom-up.
-We start by writing the basic building blocks, then slowly inch our way up to add new features and materials.
-For example, during the first few chapters I was tasked to just render colors and draw a
+The teaching style was bottom-up.
+We started by writing the basic building blocks, then slowly inched our way up to new features and materials.
+For example, here I rendered some colors to form a sphere:
-sphere:

 ![](/assets/png/raytracer/ch01_hello_world.ppm.png){:height="140px"}
 ![](/assets/png/raytracer/ch04_white_blue_gradient.ppm.png){:width="250px"}
 ![](/assets/png/raytracer/ch05_red_sphere.ppm.png){:width="250px"}
 {: style="text-align: center;"}

-Then little by little
+Then little by little, we added simple ray computations and surface normals.
+The idea was to create an imaginary ray, and simulate it by hitting a particular object.
+Depending on the object's material, a ray computation was done.
+You do it for as many times until you fill the whole image.

 ![](/assets/png/raytracer/ch06_front_back_forces.ppm.png){:width="225px"}
 ![](/assets/png/raytracer/ch06_surface_normal.ppm.png){:width="225px"}
 ![](/assets/png/raytracer/ch07_antialiasing.ppm.png){:width="225px"}
 {: style="text-align: center;"}

-And experimented on different materials
+We then took some time to generalize that ray-sphere interaction, and use that as a blueprint for different materials.
+As it turns out, each material has its own ray computation, governed by how easy it is for light to reflect and refract on its surface&mdash; cool stuff.

 ![](/assets/png/raytracer/ch08_matte_with_correction.ppm.png){:width="225px"}
 ![](/assets/png/raytracer/ch09_metal_fuzz.ppm.png){:width="225px"}